About the Gardens

 Have you ever been interested in growing your own produce?
 Haven’t had the time or don’t know where to start?
 Benjamin Rush Gardens can offer you the start you have been looking for.
 Community gardening is a great way to be active, learn a new craft, and see results that will not only provide a sense of accomplishment but a healthier lifestyle.
 If you are new to gardening, don’t be worried; BRG prides itself on a unified atmosphere.
 Neighboring gardeners and other garden experts are always available to assist a newcomer.

 For a nominal one-time membership fee of thirty dollars plus a plot fee of thirty five dollars per plot, anyone can reserve their own plot and start the growing process.
-Each individual plot of land is 900 square feet.
+Each individual plot is 30ft x 30ft.
 Get out here and grow!